thekavyakarthik/Camera/README.md

 This provides a simple interface, via OpenCV, for configuring and utilizing a camera device, using Python

-`camera` was created for the CogWorks 2017 summer program, in the [Beaver Works Summer Institute at MIT](https://beaverworks.ll.mit.edu/CMS/bw/bwsi).
-It was developed by [Ryan Soklaski](https://github.com/LLrsokl), the lead instructor of CogWorks 2017.

 ## Installation Instructions
 We will need to install OpenCV with the Python bindings so that we can access laptop cameras via our Python code.
 Follow the instructions for Windows and Mac.